-Appropriate practicum sites are organizations whose primary purpose or function is health related.
+Appropriate practicum sites are organizations whose primary purpose or function is public health and community focused.
 Appropriate sites may include health departments or other governmental agencies, medical centers or clinics, community-based organizations, health-related nonprofit organizations.
-Other organizations whose primary purpose or function is not health-related, but who have health-related projects or provide health-related services can include faith-based organizations, worksites (Example: employee health and wellness; occupational health and safety), community-based research projects, community-based coalitions, or university/college health or research centers.
-Sponsoring sites designate a qualified member of their staff to serve as student preceptors.
+Other organizations whose primary purpose or function is not health-related, but that have health-related projects or provide health-related services can include faith-based organizations, worksites (Example: employee health and wellness; occupational health and safety), community-based research projects, community-based coalitions, or university/college health or research centers.
+Sponsoring sites may designate a qualified member of their staff to serve as student preceptors.
 Preceptors will guide students' experience on site, helping them think critically about the meaning of activities, while facilitating interactions with staff and community members.